 The City Heights area of San Diego is probably the city's most ethnically diverse neighborhood.
 In this sprawling area between North Park and the College Area, you'll find a melting pot of Hispanic, Vietnamese, Somali, Indian, and Middle Eastern cultures.
 A bit rough around the edges and on the lower end of the economic spectrum but starting to see a rejuvenation, City Heights is where immigrants try to carve out their niche in the American Dream.
 Which is why this is place you want to go if you're looking for authentic ethnic food.

 One area worth exploring is a stretch of El Cajon Blvd. between Fairmount Ave. and 54th Street - an area recently christened as "Little Saigon."
 Here you'll find a concentration of Vietnamese restaurants, markets and businesses - many with signage in Vietnamese.
 If you're seeking pho, the delicious beef broth soup that has become popular in San Diego, this is where you want to go.
-Pho Hoa, at Euclid and El Cajon, is the grandaddy... of pho shops, serving pho and only pho.
-But there are a host of others: Pho King, Pho Ca Dao, Com Tam 75, Saigon Restaurant.
+Pho Hoa, at Euclid and El Cajon, is the grandaddy of pho shops.
+But there are a host of others: Pho King, Pho Ca Dao, Saigon Restaurant.
 If Vietnamese food is what you're craving, this is area to explore.
 In addition, there's a concentration of Vietnamese restaurants and markets at the corner of 54th Street and University Ave.

-It's also an area where you'll find authentic Asian markets: Hing Long Supermarket, Vien Dong Market, Minh Hoa Supermarket.
+It's also an area where you'll find authentic Asian markets: Hing Long Supermarket, and Vien Dong IV Market.

 Kearny Mesa is more of a business district rather than a neighborhood.
 One doesn't live in Kearny Mesa - you go to work or you shop there because this area bounded roughly by the 805, 52 and 163 freeways is populated by both small and corporate businesses.
 You go to Kearny Mesa to buy a car, or home improvement supplies.
 So, why is there such a high concentration of Asian food markets and restaurants in this largely unattractive area of the city?
 Who knows?
 But if you're looking for Asian delicacies, you head to Kearny Mesa, and especially along the Convoy Street corridor.